A topic from the subject of Organic Chemistry in Chemistry.

 Key Points

-• Aldehydes and ketones are organic compounds that contain a carbonyl group (C=O).
+• Aldehydes and ketones are organic compounds containing a carbonyl group (C=O).

-• Aldehydes have the carbonyl group at the end of a carbon chain, while ketones have the carbonyl group in the middle of a carbon chain.
+• Aldehydes have the carbonyl group at the end of a carbon chain, while ketones have it within the carbon chain.

-• Aldehydes and ketones can undergo a variety of reactions, including nucleophilic addition, electrophilic addition, and condensation reactions.
+• Aldehydes and ketones undergo various reactions, including nucleophilic addition, and condensation reactions.
+Electrophilic addition is less common.

 Main Concepts